Exawind/exawind-builder/doc/source/reference.rst

    invoked.
 Setting this variable within the build script is equivalent to passing ``-j X`` at the command line for ``make``.

+.. envvar:: SPACK_ROOT

+   Absolute path to the spack installation, if using spack to manage dependencies.
+The default path is :file:`${EXAWIND_PROJECT_DIR}/spack`.

 .. _ref-project-vars: